MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 -   You have already set up Application Proxy connectors and connector groups

--   Published one or more applications which rely on Windows Integrated Authentication or individual AD accounts via Azure AD App Proxy
+-   Published one or more applications, which rely on Windows Integrated Authentication or individual AD accounts via Azure AD App Proxy

--   You have invited or you will invite one or more guests, which will be new users created in Azure AD
+-   You have invited or you invite one or more guests, that are created in Azure AD
     <https://docs.microsoft.com/en-us/azure/active-directory/active-directory-b2b-self-service-portal>

 -   Microsoft Identity Manager is installed and basic configuration of Service